 The fashion designer, whose clothes are worn by celebrities including Blake Lively, Taylor Swift and Lauren Conrad, is the first to admit her downtown Manhattan brownstone, stunning as it is, regularly ‘gets a workout’.
 Her last bash?
 An all-night Oscars party held in the library, with the bar and buffet set up in the adjacent dining room and the living room designated the official chill-out zone.

 Nanette and her husband Robert Savage, who is a painter as well as her business partner, spotted the house while walking daughter Violet to school.
 The previous owners were a couple with six children and the house, unsurprisingly, showed signs of wear and tear.

-The renovation took a year, starting with the kitchen, which Nanette switched from country style to an urban scheme.
+The renovation took a year, starting with the modern kitchen, which Nanette switched from country style to an urban scheme.

 Next on the couple’s list was laying beautiful dark-wood floors as a foil for their furnishings and artwork.
 This room, with its fabulous crystal ship chandelier and dark-wood panelling, sums up the ‘richness and romance’ Nanette wanted for her home.

 The way the colours of the furniture pop against the dark wood is a clash of the conventional with the unexpected that makes this scheme work– like the Chesterfield next to a portrait of Eva Perón.

 Nanette prefers ‘white walls loaded with pictures’, but admits that her gallery of junk-shop portraits might work better against a darker background.